Origin Unknown (2020) Review

-As this is going down Pedro De Toro (Daniel Martínez, El Señor de los Cielos) is in the middle of some tense negotiations.
-A long-time financial advisor to the cartels he’s looking to buy his way out and go legit.
-As this isn’t without a lot of risk he’s gathered his family, wife Francis (Lisette Morelos, Untamed Soul) and Maria (Ana Paola Marin) and Beto (Matias del Castillo, Km 31-2), his children by his deceased first wife who happened to be Francis’ sister, in a high-tech, fortified mansion.
+As this is going down, Pedro De Toro (Daniel Martínez, El Señor de los Cielos) is in the middle of some tense negotiations.
+A long-time financial advisor to the cartels, he’s looking to buy his way out and go legit.
+As this isn’t without a lot of risks he’s gathered his family, wife Francis (Lisette Morelos, Untamed Soul) and Maria (Ana Paola Marin) and Beto (Matias del Castillo, Km 31-2), his children by his deceased first wife who happened to be Francis’ sister, in a high-tech, fortified mansion.

 After the opening scenes, Origin Unknown comes off as an off-center home invasion film.
 There are flashes of the supernatural, such as Beto using a Ouija board and getting a message from his mother.
 And The Arcanes are anything but normal adversaries.
 They look like they stepped out of an Assassin’s Creed game and move like ninjas.
 They fight with swords and bows but use technology such as drones as well.
 As much as I would have loved some backstory on them, I’m glad the film never slows down long enough to deliver it.